 We brought Brea, a cauldron maker who was a great fighter too, so strong that his cauldrons would never be stolen from how much he loved them to be full of meat.

-We brought Malaliach our wine maker who lamented that he found no grapes.
-But there was a thirst on him that was stronger than his grumbling and so, he concocted a drink he called ale that was made from the fern living damp under the trees.
+We brought Malaliach our wine maker who lamented that he found no grapes but his thirst was stronger than his grumbling and so, he concocted a drink he called ale that was made from the fern living damp under the trees.
 It was only then, with bellies full of ale that we could loose ourselves into questioning the world we had made.
-We knew that questions are better asked when drunk.
-Then the answers can be forgotten if needed.
+We knew that questions are better asked when drunk as the answers can be forgotten if necessary.

 We came with jesters and champions and gold.
 We came with seeds for grain.
 We built mills for grinding.
 We churned the milk of the cow into butter for human consumption.
-We used the world around us, the rivers that were our veins sharing life giving water.
+We used the world around us, rivers were our veins sharing their life giving water.

 Partholón was outraged at our insolence.
 He had the smell of both of us already in his nose from how close we were to him and he knew that tube of red gold as well as if it was his own member.
 He rose up into a rage.
 But he was my husband so I knew how his chest would rise and I knew what he would say, That we had no idea with whom we were dealing and I knew that a threat would follow and it was: that he would make it known through our story, that a woman cannot go away from her husband and usurp the lot of his doing, shaming him into the bargain.
 I would have to die for it.

 But reminding him of that, stabbed his last sliver of patience.
-And just at that moment, my little dog Samer, who knew about the comfort I needed, came to me; my little constant friend since we had set out, who had a piece of my heart inside him.
+And just at that moment, my little dog Samer, who knew when I needed comfort, came to me; my little constant friend since we had set out, who had a piece of my heart inside him.
 And before I took him into my arms, Partholon struck a blow to his head and killed my little pet and after that another blow to kill my poor lover Topa.

 And then I rose up into a rage of my own and my chest got bigger and so did my voice and I said, Partholón, how can you keep killing every thing that gets into your way.
 You are guilty by nature’s own laws.
 You are wrong to have killed Topa.
 You are wrong to have killed the little dog that I loved and you know it and everyone around us knows it.
 How can it be that our lives have come to this, in this land of generosity?
 How can you say that you own it.
 How can you say that you own me who has given more to you than any human being in your whole life.
 Look at the sun husband, that shaft there, beaming down on things growing underneath it.
 One thing needs another, there is no earth without sun, there is no sun without earth.